openwdl/wdl/SPEC.md

     * `String`: A decimal value with, optionally with a unit suffix.
 * Alias: `maxMemory`

-Specifies the maximum memory provisioned for a task.
+A hint to the execution engine that the task expects to use no more than the specified amount of memory.
 The value of this hint has the same specification as [`requirements.memory`](#memory).

-##### ✨ `volumes`
+##### ✨ `disks`

 * Accepted types:
-    * `String`: Volume specification.
+    * `String`: Disk specification.
-    * `Map[String, String]`: Map of mount point to volume specification.
+    * `Map[String, String]`: Map of mount point to disk specification.

-Specifies attributes for any [disk mount points](#disks) that are required.
-The value of this hint can be a `String` with a specification that applies to all volumes, or a `Map` with the key being the mount point and the value being a `String` with the volume specification for that volume.
+A hint to the execution engine to mount [disks](#disks) with specific attributes.
+The value of this hint can be a `String` with a specification that applies to all mount points, or a `Map` with the key being the mount point and the value being a `String` with the specification for that mount point.

 Volume specifications are left intentionally vague as they are primarily intented to be used in the context of a specific [compute environment](#compute-environments).
 The values "HDD" and "SSD" should be recognized to indicate that a specific class of hardware is being requested.

-##### ✨ `gpus` and ✨ `fpgas`
+##### ✨ `gpu` and ✨ `fpga`

 * Accepted types:
     * `Int`: Minimum number of accelerators being requested.
-    * `String`: Specification for a type of accelerator being requested, e.g., manufacturer or model name.
+    * `String`: Specification for accelerator(s) being requested, e.g., manufacturer or model name.

-Specifies attributes for any [hardware accelerators](#hardware-accelerators-gpu-and-✨-fpga) that are requested.
+A hint to the execution engine to provision [hardware accelerators](#hardware-accelerators-gpu-and-✨-fpga) with specific attributes.
 Accelerator specifications are left intentionally vague as they are primarily intended to be used in the context of a specific [compute environment](#✨-compute-environments).

 ##### `short_task`

 * Accepted types: `Boolean`
 * Default value: `false`

-A `Boolean` value for which `true` indicates that that this task is not expected to take long to execute.
-The execution engine can interpret this as permission to attempt to optimize the execution of the task.
+A hint to the execution engine about the expected duration of this task.
+The value of this hint is a `Boolean` for which `true` indicates that that this task is not expected to take long to execute, which the execution engine can interpret as permission to optimize the execution of the task.

 For example, the engine may batch together multiple `short_task`s, or it may use the cost-optimized instance types that many cloud vendors provide, e.g., `preemptible` instances on `GCP` and `spot` instances on `AWS`.

 ##### `localization_optional`